416 – Unmanned Aircraft Systems (UAS)

 b.
 HCSO employees are protected against false allegations and groundless complaints,

+c.
 The good name of the HCSO is protected by the enforcement of internal policies and administration of internal discipline, and an effective procedure exists to provide feedback and accountability in HCSO operations for Harris County citizens.

-7. Policy Review – The Sheriff’s Office shall review this UAS policy every two years to make necessary updates.
+7. Policy Review – The Sheriff’s Office will review this sUAS policy every two years to make necessary updates.

 a.
-In order to ensure compliance with Harris County’s existing policies and procedures, and to ensure oversight, the Bureau Major shall audit and or assess the agencies UAS policy every two years.
+In order to ensure compliance with Harris County’s existing policies and procedures, and to ensure oversight, the Bureau Major will audit and or assess the agencies sUAS policy every two years.

-D. UAS will not be utilized under any of the following conditions
+D. sUAS will not be utilized under any of the following conditions:

-2. Manned aircraft operations within the same local airspace as a UAS mission.
-For the safety of the aircrew and national air space in general, all UAS shall yield the right of way to manned aircraft.
-The exception to this rule is if a TFR has been established and the manager of the TFR airspace has established altitudes and rules in which UAS and manned aircraft can operate within the same airspace.
-Even with a managed TFR, the UAS shall yield to the manned aircraft to avoid collision.
-This includes the destruction of the UAS if necessary.
+2. Manned aircraft operations within the same local airspace as a sUAS mission.
+For the safety of the aircrew and national air space in general, all sUAS will yield the right of way to manned aircraft.
+The exception to this rule is if a TFR has been established and the manager of the TFR airspace has established altitudes and rules in which sUAS and manned aircraft can operate within the same airspace.
+Even with a managed TFR, the sUAS will yield to the manned aircraft to avoid collision.
+This includes the destruction of the sUAS if necessary.

-3. Weather conditions that would likely cause the loss of pilot control of the UAS.
-These thresholds will depend upon the physical capabilities and design of the UAS.
+3. Weather conditions that would likely cause the loss of pilot control of the sUAS.
+These thresholds will depend upon the physical capabilities and design of the sUAS.

-4. Those times when the UAS has been tagged for maintenance, repairs, or otherwise grounded.
+4. Those times when the sUAS has been tagged for maintenance, repairs, or otherwise grounded.

-5. The UAS shall not be operated above an altitude of 400 feet Above Ground Level (AGL), except in those situations allowed by FAA regulations.
+5. The sUAS will not be operated above an altitude of 400 feet Above Ground Level (AGL), except in those situations allowed by FAA regulations.

-6. The UAS shall not be operated where the RPIC, or the VOs cannot visually observe the UAS or its operations, except in exigent circumstances; or with a waiver as required by FAA Regulations.
+6. The sUAS will not be operated where the RPIC, or the VOs cannot visually observe the sUAS or its operations, except in exigent circumstances; or with a waiver as required by FAA Regulations.
 This excludes indoor operations, outside of the national airspace.

-7. UAS shall not be operated if the RPIC/PIC determines conditions to be unsafe.
-The UAS RPIC/PIC has the final decision as to whether the aircraft will be flown.
+7. sUAS will not be operated if the RPIC/PIC determines conditions to be unsafe.
+The sUAS RPIC/PIC has the final decision as to whether the aircraft will be flown.

-8. The UAS shall not be operated in any situation that would violate Sheriff’s Office Departmental Policies governing general rules of conduct including violation of local/state/federal laws, activities considered harassment, use of alcohol or illegal drugs and actions deemed to be unsafe.
+8. The sUAS will not be operated in any situation that would violate Sheriff’s Office Departmental Policies governing general rules of conduct including violation of local/state/federal laws, activities considered harassment, use of alcohol or illegal drugs and actions deemed to be unsafe.

 E. Pilot Requirements and Qualifications

-1. All pilots who will be flying UAS missions shall be properly trained by either representatives of the UAS manufacturer or instructors as designated by the Homeland Security Bureau (HSB) or Criminal Investigations Bureau (CIB).
-The UAS pilots will meet all conditions of the (COA) issued by the FAA.
-The pilots will hold a FAA part 107 UAS license.
-The pilots will have a current working knowledge of the air space intended for operations, ATC communication requirements, specific UAS aerodynamic factors, and the ability to obtain and interpret weather.
-All pilots must meet the following flight experience requirements and be current with their UAS flight log entries.
+1. All pilots who will be flying sUAS missions will be properly trained by either representatives of the sUAS manufacturer or instructors as designated by the Special Enforcement Bureau (SEB) or High Tech Crimes Unit.
+The sUAS pilots will meet all conditions of the (COA) issued by the FAA.
+The pilots will hold a FAA part 107 sUAS license.
+The pilots will have a current working knowledge of the air space intended for operations, ATC communication requirements, specific sUAS aerodynamic factors, and the ability to obtain and interpret weather.
+All pilots must meet the following flight experience requirements and be current with their sUAS flight log entries.

 a.
-Basic Flight Operations Training.
-All pilots must successfully complete and pass the Basic Flight Operations Training/Curriculum for UAS as approved by the department or the manufacturer.
+Basic Flight Operations Training – All pilots must successfully complete and pass the Basic Flight Operations Training/Curriculum for sUAS as approved by the department or the manufacturer.

 b.
-Mission Training.
-All pilots must undergo Mission Training to increase specific core competencies in all UAS operations, systems and roles with conducting a mission in accordance with an approved Mission Training Curriculum.
+Mission Training – All pilots must undergo Mission Training to increase specific core competencies in all sUAS operations, systems and roles with conducting a mission in accordance with an approved Mission Training Curriculum.
 This training is in addition to Basic Flight Operations Training.

 c.
-In order to accomplish required currency training, pilots shall participate in 8 hours of monthly training, at a minimum.
-Recurrent training is not limited to actual pilot/observer skills, but includes knowledge of all pertinent UAS and aviation matters.
-To maintain the FAA License, all HCSO UAS pilots will take the required FAA Knowledge Test every two (2) years.
+In order to accomplish required currency training, pilots will participate in 8 hours of monthly training, at a minimum.
+Recurrent training is not limited to actual pilot/observer skills, but includes knowledge of all pertinent sUAS and aviation matters.
+To maintain the FAA License, all HCSO sUAS pilots will take the required FAA Knowledge Test every two (2) years.

 d.
-All HCSO personnel authorized as UAS pilots shall read the current COA and maintain proficiency in their operator/observer abilities.
-Members who do not have documented training or flight time for the preceding 90 days shall demonstrate proficiency before performing pilot/observer duties during a mission.
+All HCSO personnel authorized as sUAS pilots will read the current COA and maintain proficiency in their operator/observer abilities.
+Members who do not have documented training or flight time for the preceding 90 days will demonstrate proficiency before performing pilot/observer duties during a mission.

 e.
-Failure to maintain/prove proficiency can result in removal from UAS operations.
+Failure to maintain/prove proficiency can result in removal from sUAS operations.

-F. UAS Media
+F. sUAS Media

 1. Privacy

-a.
-UAS recorded data will not be collected, disseminated or retained solely for the purpose of monitoring activities protected by the U.S. Constitution, such as the First Amendment’s protection of religion, speech, press, assembly, and redress of grievances (e.g., protests, demonstrations).
+a. sUAS recorded data will not be collected, disseminated or retained solely for the purpose of monitoring activities protected by the U.S. Constitution, such as the First Amendment’s protection of religion, speech, press, assembly, and redress of grievances (e.g., protests, demonstrations).

 b.
-Collection, use, dissemination, or retention of UAS-recorded data should not be based solely on individual characteristics (e.g., race, ethnicity, national origin, sexual orientation, gender identity, religion, age, or gender), which is a violation of the law.
+Collection, use, dissemination, or retention of sUAS-recorded data should not be based solely on individual characteristics (e.g., race, ethnicity, national origin, sexual orientation, gender identity, religion, age, or gender), which is a violation of the law.

 c.
-The HCSO shall only collect information using UAS Audio Visual Equipment (UAS/AV) to the extent that such collection or use is consistent with and relevant to an authorized purpose of the Sheriff’s Office and is compliant with the Texas Privacy Act.
+The HCSO will only collect information using sUAS Audio Visual Equipment (sUAS/AV) to the extent that such collection or use is consistent with and relevant to an authorized purpose of the Sheriff’s Office and is compliant with the Texas Privacy Act.

 d.
-Information collected using UAS/AV that may contain personally identifiable Information shall not be retained for more than 60 days from recording unless retention of the information is determined to be essential to an authorized mission of the Harris County Sheriff’s Office, is maintained in a system of records covered by the Privacy Act, or is required to be retained for a longer period by any other applicable law or regulation.
+Information collected using sUAS/AV that may contain personally identifiable Information will not be retained for more than 90 days from recording unless retention of the information is determined to be essential to an authorized mission of the Harris County Sheriff’s Office, is maintained in a system of records covered by the Privacy Act, or is required to be retained for a longer period by any other applicable law or regulation.

 2. Dissemination

-a.
-UAS/AV collected information that is not maintained in a system of records covered by the Privacy Act shall not be disseminated outside of the Harris County Sheriff’s Office unless dissemination is required by law, or fulfills an authorized purpose and complies with HCSO requirements.
+a. sUAS/AV collected information that is not maintained in a system of records covered by the Privacy Act will not be disseminated outside of the Harris County Sheriff’s Office unless dissemination is required by law, or fulfills an authorized purpose and complies with HCSO requirements.
 Any request for information will be forwarded to HCSO Legal to determine release of information or video.
 Authorized release of information or video to local news outlets will be coordinated with HCSO Public Affairs.

-G. UAS Deployment
+G. sUAS Deployment

-1. The UAS Operations Coordinator within each Bureau shall assign a Team Leader who shall maintain a list of PICs and VOs within their respective Bureau.
+1. The sUAS Operations Coordinator within each Bureau will assign a Team Leader who will maintain a list of PICs and VOs within their respective Bureau.
 The Operations Coordinator and the Team Leader may also serve as a PIC and/or a VO within their assigned Bureau.

-2. The Operations Coordinator from their Respective Bureau will provide HCSO Emergency Dispatch Center (EDC) a list of UAS pilots and VOs and a callout list of UAS pilots for after-hour missions.
-The CIB will handle county-wide call-outs and the HSB will only be available for call-out missions on approved HSB scenes.
+2. The Operations Coordinator from their Respective Bureau will provide HCSO Emergency Dispatch Center (EDC) a list of sUAS pilots and VOs and a callout list of sUAS pilots for after-hour missions.
+The High Tech Crimes Unit will handle county-wide call-outs and the HSB will only be available for call-out missions on approved HSB scenes.

-3. Shift Supervisors requesting UAS assistance on an emergency basis will contact HCSO EDC to be patched to the proper Bureau Operations Coordinator or On-Call Pilot.
+3. Shift Supervisors requesting sUAS assistance on an emergency basis will contact HCSO EDC to be patched to the proper Bureau Operations Coordinator or On-Call Pilot.
 The Shift Supervisor will provide the following information:

 a.
-Purpose of UAS mission.
+Purpose of sUAS mission.

 b.
 Location of mission and defined incident perimeter of proposed flight.

 c.
-A list of proposed expectations to be obtained from the UAS operation.
+A list of proposed expectations to be obtained from the sUAS operation.

 If the requested operation is not an emergency, the Shift Supervisor or requesting investigator will complete the High Tech Crime Unit request ticket found on the HCSO Intranet.

-4. Mutual Aid – It is the intention of the Harris County Sheriff’s Office, when requested, to authorize mutual aid and support of UAS operations to assist with Federal, State, local, tribal, or territorial government operations when operational assets and personnel are available.
+4. Mutual Aid – It is the intention of the Harris County Sheriff’s Office, when requested, to authorize mutual aid and support of sUAS operations to assist with Federal, State, local, tribal, or territorial government operations when operational assets and personnel are available.

 5. Designated PIC and primary VO FOT will assess the mission by utilizing the HCSO Risk Assessment Form (Attachment A) and determine whether or not the mission will continue.
 Once the mission is accepted the following may be needed by the PIC:

 a.
 Additional VOs may be selected based on the size and scope of the defined incident perimeter.
-There must be adequate VOs available to maintain visual sight of the UAS.
+There must be adequate VOs available to maintain visual sight of the sUAS.

 b.
-Should the UAS be equipped with dual control stations, an additional pilot or trained VO will be selected to assume the role of Camera and Remote Sensing Operator, and will undertake the responsibility of recording video or still images, or controlling the delivery of any payload, thus allowing the PIC to concentrate on flying the UAS.
+Should the sUAS be equipped with dual control stations, an additional pilot or trained VO will be selected to assume the role of Camera and Remote Sensing Operator, and will undertake the responsibility of recording video or still images, or controlling the delivery of any payload, thus allowing the PIC to concentrate on flying the sUAS.

 c.
 The PIC may appoint an on-scene liaison to filter information/intelligence between support personnel on the team and the FOT.

 d.
-Prior to initiating the mission the PIC will complete a HCSO UAS Checklist (Attachment B) to ensure the UAS is functioning properly, and conduct a pre-flight safety briefing to all personnel involved in the mission’s flight operations.
+Prior to initiating the mission the PIC will complete a HCSO sUAS Checklist (Attachment B) to ensure the sUAS is functioning properly, and conduct a pre-flight safety briefing to all personnel involved in the mission’s flight operations.

 e.
-Once the mission is complete, the FOT will enter the flight information into the HCSO UAS Flight Log database and complete any appropriate supplemental reports required.
+Once the mission is complete, the FOT will enter the flight information into the HCSO sUAS Flight Log database and complete any appropriate supplemental reports required.
 The FOT will also draft a brief after-action report and forward the report via email to the Air Operations Section Chief Pilot.

 H. Reporting

-1. A flight log shall be completed following every UAS flight including maintenance checks and training flights.
+1. A flight log will be completed following every sUAS flight including maintenance checks and training flights.
 If the situation of the mission does not allow for immediate entry of the flight data, then the information can be recorded the following work day.
+The flight log is typically completed automatically by the DroneSense software used to pilot the drones, however, if the flight log is not automatically completed then it must be manually entered into the software.

 c.
-The number of times an sUAS was used for law enforcement operations other than a criminal investigation, the dates and locations of those operations, and a description of how the sUAS aided each operation.
+The number of times a sUAS was used for law enforcement operations other than a criminal investigation, the dates and locations of those operations, and a description of how the sUAS aided each operation.

 d.
 The type of information collected on an individual, residence, property, or area that was not the subject of a law enforcement operation and the frequency of the collection of this information.